mobarski/nim-for-python-programmers/README.md

 # Nim for Python Programmers

-Collection of code snippets that compare Nim and Python.
+Collection of code snippets that facilitate the transition from Python to Nim.